 Penny Pritzker has served as the 38th U.S. Secretary of Commerce since being sworn in by Vice President Joe Biden on June 26, 2013.
 As Secretary of Commerce, she is focused on providing American businesses and entrepreneurs with the tools they need to grow and hire.

 Secretary Pritzker is a key member of President Obama’s economic team, with 27 years of private sector experience.
 Since taking office, she has worked closely with the business community and helped advance the President’s priorities of expanding growth and opportunity for all Americans.
 Guided by conversations with more than 2,100 CEOs and business leaders, Secretary Pritzker has developed the “Open for Business Agenda.”
-This bold strategic plan and policy blueprint for the Commerce Department is comprised of five pillars that guide the diverse activities of our 12 bureaus: trade and investment, unleashing government data for economic benefit, spurring innovation, protecting the environment—and executing these priorities with operational excellence as careful stewards of taxpayer dollars.
+This bold strategic plan and policy blueprint for the Commerce Department is comprised of five pillars that guide the diverse activities of our 12 bureaus: trade and investment, innovation, environment, data, and operational excellence..